Claytonia virginica

-Claytonia virginica, the Virginia springbeauty, eastern spring beauty, grass-flower or fairy spud, is an herbaceous perennial plant in the family Montiaceae.
+Claytonia virginica, the Virginia springbeauty, eastern spring beauty, grass-flower narrowleaf springbeauty or fairy spud, is an herbaceous perennial plant in the family Montiaceae.
 Its native range is eastern North America.
 Its scientific name honors Colonial Virginian botanist John Clayton (1694–1773).

 Description

 Springbeauty is a perennial plant, overwintering through a tuberous root.
 It is a trailing plant growing to 5–40 cm tall.
 The leaves are slender lanceolate, 3–14 cm long and 0.5–2 cm broad, with a 6–20 cm long petiole.

 The flowers are 0.7–1.4 cm in diameter with five pale pink or white (rarely yellow) petals, and reflect UV light.
 It has a raceme inflorescence, in which its flowers branch off of the shoot.
 The individual flowers bloom for three days, although the five stamens on each flower are only active for a single day.
 Flowering occurs between March and May depending on part of its range and weather.
 The seeds are between 0.2 and 0.3 cm in diameter and a shiny black.
 The seeds are released from the capsule fruit when it breaks open.
 Elaiosomes are present on the seeds and allow for ant dispersal.

-Claytonia virginiaca is a cytologically complex taxon, including diploids with n=6, 7, 8 and 9, and tetraploids, hexaploids, octaploids and dodecaploids.
+Claytonia virginica is a cytologically complex taxon, including diploids with n=6, 7, 8 and 9, and tetraploids, hexaploids, octaploids and dodecaploids.
 The largest number of chromosomes (2n=ca. 191) was observed in the New York area.